 The Division of Oncology is located in five different hospitals: the “Nuovo San Giovanni di Dio” hospital, in Florence; the “Santa Maria Nuova” hospital, in the city center of Florence; the “Santa Maria Annunziata”, “Serristori” and “Borgo San Lorenzo” hospitals, outside the city of Florence.

 The units have a total of 50 beds/seats in a day-hospital setting for diagnosis, staging and treatment of solid and hematologic malignancies.
 All medical services are provided on an outpatient basis.

 The team consists of 23 oncologists and 6 hematologists operating in the 5 different hospitals with a catchment area of more than 800,000 people.

-Our department is committed to diagnosis, staging and treatment of all cancer patients.
-It has long-standing experience in treating breast, gastrointestinal, lung, gynaecology, and haematological neoplasms.
-The department promotes a multidisciplinary approach to cancer thanks to close collaboration among various specialists through multidisciplinary oncology groups (GOM).
-Across the department a continuous effort is made to the development and implementation of clinical research policies and procedures, and translational research to allow patients to be treated with innovative anti-tumour therapies.
+Our Division is committed to diagnosis, staging and treatment of all cancer patients, and it has long-standing experience in treating solid and hematological tumors.
+The Division promotes a multidisciplinary approach to cancer due to close collaboration among various specialists through multidisciplinary oncology groups.
+Across the Division a continuous effort is made to the development and implementation of clinical research policies and procedures, and translational research.

 Palliative and Supportive Care